erikhj777/capitol_hill/README.md

 # capitol_hill
-scripts to monitor DOJ investigations and arrests of participants in 6 JAN attack on U.S. Capitol this repo currently contains two scripts
+we scraping scripts to monitor DOJ investigations and arrests of participants in 6 JAN attack on U.S. Capitol this repo currently contains two scripts

 # capitol_scrape.py